Fusty Skunk, Rotting Fish.

 The Stankles.

-The most infamous contributors are Adonis and his family, whom I privately refer to as The Stankles.
-If it were scientifically possible for a scent to take physical form, they would travel through life surrounded by a perpetual soft green fog—something between a cartoonish stink cloud and a government chemical weapons test.
-Each member of the family seems to believe that the only way to apply cologne is to marinate in it.
+The most infamous contributors were Adonis and his family, whom I privately referred to as The Stankles.
+If it were scientifically possible for a scent to take physical form, they would have travelled through life surrounded by a perpetual soft green fog—something between a cartoonish stink cloud and a government chemical weapons test.
+Each member of the family seemed to believe that the only way to apply cologne was to marinate in it.
 Not spritz.
 Not dab.
 Marinate.

 The Quiet Freedom of Downsizing.